Facts about Post-Traumatic Stress Disorder (PTSD)

 Share & Bookmark, Press Enter to show all options, press Tab go to next option

-Traumatic events—such as an accident, assault, military combat or natural disaster—can have lasting effects on a person’s mental health.
+Traumatic events—such as a car accident, assault, military combat or natural disaster—can have lasting effects on a person’s mental health.
 While many people will have short term responses to life-threatening events, some will develop longer term symptoms that can lead to a diagnosis of Posttraumatic Stress Disorder (PTSD).
 PTSD symptoms often co-exist with other conditions such as substance use disorders, depression and anxiety.
 A comprehensive medical evaluation resulting in an individualized treatment plan is optimal.

 Symptoms